 While the largest insurers declined, shares rose for companies that focus largely on Medicaid, the joint state- federal program for the poor.
 The health law includes a expansion of the system, accounting for half of the new people to be covered, and cost-conscious states are expected to turn to private contractors to handle much of the growth.

 Centene Corp.
-(CNC), based in St. Louis, rose 10 percent.
+(CNC:US), based in St. Louis, rose 10 percent.
 WellCare Health Plans Inc. (WCG), based in Tampa, Florida, climbed 4.4 percent.

 For hospitals, the Affordable Care Act will extend coverage to 92 percent of the population, from 82 percent, according to the Congressional Budget Office.
 The law includes a reduction in payments to private Medicare Advantage insurance plans, and curtails growth in reimbursement rates for medical providers other than doctors.
 It also encourages consolidation among hospitals and doctor practices, with physicians leaving independent practice to become hospital employees.